jeka-dev/jeka/README.md

 -  **Direct App Execution:** Run applications directly from their Git repository, providing a means to distribute Java applications as source.

--  **Portable Builds:** JeKa downloads everything needed for building  (JDKs, Maven deps, NodeJs, OpenAPI tooling, etc. including JeKa itself!)
+-  **Portable Builds:** JeKa downloads everything needed for building your projects (JDKs, Maven deps, NodeJs, OpenAPI tooling, etc. including JeKa itself!)

--  **Easily Extendable:** JeKa comes with a simple plugin mechanism for easy extension.

 -  **Customizable:** JeKa can be configured with a concise **property file** for generic cases, or by **Java code** for specific needs.

+-  **Easily Extendable:** JeKa provides a simple plugin mechanism that allows for easy extension.

 ## Use-cases